Evangelia Psarra: 2016: Fifth Olympics

 Psarra entered Rio de Janeiro as the most experienced Olympian in the field, finishing the ranking round in fifty-fifth place.
 She was eliminated in the first round for her third Olympic Games in a row, losing to Japan's Kaori Kawanaka by seven set points to three.
 Following the Olympics, Psarra was one of four archers to donate apparel and equipment used in Rio de Janeiro to the Olympic Museum in Lausanne.

-In popular culture

-This article was the topic of conversation in the second episode of series two of the web series "Two Of These People Are Lying" hosted by The Technical Difficulties.